XuDanHui123/RestReminder/README.md

 # RestReminder
-## Use this software and you will never for ge to have a rest during using computer
+## Use this software and you will never forget to have a rest during using computer